2024-learn/dns-deep-dive/README.md

     - A DNS request that is looking for the IP address of a domain name is known as a forward request or forward resolution.
       - Forward resolution: Resolving domain names into their corresponding addresses.
     - Reverse Resolution(rDNS): When you have an IP address and need to find the domain name it is attached to.
-      - To accomodate reverse resolution, DNS has a special domain called `in-add.arpa`
+      - To accommodate reverse resolution, DNS has a special domain called `in-add.arpa`
         - The `in-addr` part stands for internet address
         - Within that domain is a numerical hierarchy that covers the entire IP address space, and it contains 4 levels of numerical subdomains structured so that each IP address has its own node, and that node can contain an entry that points to the domain name mapped to that address.
         - At each level of the hierarchy are 256 subdomains (0 - 255)
         - The `in-arpa` reverse name resolution covers the entire IPv4 address space and coexists with the domain name hierarchy under the same root
         - The reason why we reverse the octets of the IP address contained in the reverse name is because, unlike the name resolution that proceeds form the least specific to the most specific element going from right to left, IP addresses have the least specific octets on the left and the most specific one on the right.
-In the interest of mainitaining consistency with the DNS namespace, the octets are thus flipped
+In the interest of maintaining consistency with the DNS namespace, the octets are thus flipped
       - `ping www.example.com`: forward resolution
       - Reverse resolution using `ping`:
         - `ping -a 8.8.8.8`
       - `dig -x 8.8.8.8`: reverse name lookup
-        - `dig -x 8.8.8.8 +noall +answer`: maked the `dig` output more precise.
+        - `dig -x 8.8.8.8 +noall +answer`: makes the `dig` output more precise.
         - Unlike `ping`, `dig`displays both parts of the mapping: the reverse name and the domain name
       - `nslookup 8.8.4.4`
       - other reverse name lookup tools: